tzolic/tzolic.github.io/README.md

 ## Description 🔍

-A website where I present myself and most importantly share the projects I have worked on.
+A website where I present myself and share the projects I have worked on.

 ## Purpose 🎯